- Fares & Tolls

 The New York Transit Museum Gallery Annex & Store in Grand Central Terminal is located in the Shuttle Passage on the Main Concourse level.
 The Terminal's Main Concourse is accessible from both Lexington Avenue and 42nd Street.
 It is not accessible from Vanderbilt Avenue.

-The New York Transit Museum offers Sign Language Interpreters for all of our programs.
+The New York Transit Museum offers Sign Language Interpreters for all of our programs upon request.
 Requests must be made at least two weeks in advance.
 Requests for offsite tours and excursion must be made at the time of ticket purchase.
 Email or call 718-694-1823.

-FM assisted-listening devices (headset and neck loops) are available for all offsite excursions.
+FM assisted-listening devices (headset and neck loops) are available for all offsite excursions and tours within the Museum upon request.

 Service animals are welcome.
 Most of our objects at the New York Transit Museum, including the train cars, can be touched.

-Accessibility and sensory-friendly toolkits including headphones, visual schedule, and a social story are coming soon!
+Sensory-friendly toolkits including headphones and a visual schedule are coming soon!

-To learn more about programs offered for visitors with disabilities, please visit our Calendar of Events or contact the Special Education and Access Coordinator, Meredith Martin at 718-694-1823 or email.
+To learn more about programs offered for visitors with disabilities, please visit our Calendar of Events or contact the Special Education and Access Coordinator, Meredith Gregory at 718-694-1823 or email.

 PROGRAM AND SPECIAL EVENT RESERVATIONS